Jelena Witch Hazel

 Hamamelis x intermedia 'Jelena'Item #3923 USDA Hardiness Zone: 5 - 8

 Rich coppery-orange flowers on this unusual shrub add blazing color to the winter landscape.
-Flowers with wavy, strap-like petals appear on the bare branches of the dramatic, spreading form.
+Dense clusters of flowers with wavy, strap-like petals blanket the bare branches of the dramatic, spreading form.
 Plant near entries and patios, where their sweet fragrance can be enjoyed.
 Deciduous.

 - CareCare InformationProvide moderately acidic, organically rich, well-drained soil.
 Follow a regular schedule of deep waterings during first growing season to establish an extensive root system; reduce frequency once established.
 Apply a general purpose fertilizer before new growth begins in spring.
 Blooms heaviest on 1 to 3-year old shoots.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.

 - History & LoreHistory:The ancestors of this modern hybrid are both from Asia.
 One parent is the highly variable H. japonica, collected and classified by Von Siebold and introduced by the English nursery firm of Vietch and Sons.
 The other parent, H. mollis, is native to China and collected by Charles Maries in the district of Kukiang in 1879 while working for Veitch.
 The plant was not officially classified as x Hamamelis until the turn of the century when this new line of Asian witch hazels, not the native Hamamelis, were brought into American Gardens.Lore:The American witch hazels were so named because they were used as dowsing rods by colonials who could not obtain the wood of their English hazel in the New World for that purpose.
 All species contain high tannin content and have been a part of the cosmetic industry as an old fashioned astringent known as witch hazel.
 Native Americans used it in dozens of remedies and as a valuable coagulant.